WTVD: Switch to ABC

 On March 18, 1985, WTVD's owner, Capital Cities, announced it was purchasing ABC.
 Five months later, on August 4, 1985, WTVD traded networks with WRAL-TV and became an ABC affiliate.
 At that time, WTVD and WRAL-TV joined the small list of stations in the country that have held primary affiliations with all of the "Big Three" networks.
 The transaction was finalized on January 3, 1986, making WTVD an ABC owned-and-operated station, the first network-owned television station in North Carolina.
 In 1996, The Walt Disney Company acquired Capital Cities/ABC.

 On the night of December 6, 1991, a helicopter carrying a pilot and three WTVD employees from a high school football game in Wilmington, North Carolina crashed when an engine bearing seized, killing three of the four people on board.
 Sports reporter Tony Debo, the only survivor, suffered a broken ankle; he was thrown free of the crash when his improperly installed seatbelt failed.
 The National Transportation Safety Board report published a year later cited the pilot's decision to continue the flight despite a known engine problem.

 On April 30, 2000, a dispute between Disney and Time Warner Cable forced WTVD off cable systems within the Raleigh–Durham–Fayetteville market for over 24 hours during the May sweeps period.
 Other ABC stations in markets served by Time Warner Cable, such as New York City, Los Angeles and Houston, were also affected by the outage as well before the FCC forced TWC to restore service to those areas on May 2.
 In July 2010, Disney announced that it was involved in another carriage dispute with Time Warner Cable which involved four ABC owned-and-operated stations (including WTVD), Disney Channel and the networks of ESPN.
 If a deal was not in place, the entire Disney cluster would have been removed from Time Warner and Bright House cable systems across the country.
 On September 2, 2010, Disney and Time Warner Cable reached a long-term agreement to keep the Disney family of channels on its systems.
+On August 31, 2023, Disney removed all of its channels, including WTVD, two other ABC-owned stations, and the ESPN networks, from Spectrum cable systems due to a carriage dispute, its first with the provider since 2010 when its predecessor, Time Warner Cable, was involved in a dispute with Disney.
+On September 11, 2023, the stations and their sister cable channels were restored by Charter Communications (the parent company of Spectrum) after the company and Disney reached an agreement.

 Programming

-Like most ABC O&O stations, WTVD has preempted World News Now.
-Syndication programming currently broadcast on WTVD includes Tamron Hall, Wheel of Fortune, Jeopardy!, Rachael Ray, Wipeout and Live with Kelly and Ryan (produced by sister station WABC-TV).